 Working with Insurance Companies After House Fire Damage

 When trying to sell a fire-damaged home in Connecticut’s real estate market, it can be hard to figure out how to work with insurance companies after a fire.
-First, it’s important to read your insurance policy carefully to make sure you know what it covers and how much money you might get for fire damage.
+First, it’s important to read your insurance policy carefully to know what it covers and how much money you might get for fire damage.

 Understanding how insurance settlements impact property sale prices is vital in Connecticut’s competitive real estate market, where buyers may have concerns about purchasing fire-damaged homes.